lizfischer/lizfischer.github.io/_posts/2025-05-11-horror-humor-friendship.md

 Like shipwrecks on the ocean floor, abandoned spacecraft adrift in the void have long activated the imaginations of both artists and audiences.
-Sci-fi video games such as *Dead Space*, *Star Wars: Republic Commando*, and *Alien: Isolation* have all employed “ghost ship” settings to oppressively eerie effect, <!--more--> but the thrill of exploring a dodgy vessel light-years away from the nearest reinforcements has not been widely adapted for the board game space.
+Sci-fi video games such as *Dead Space*, *Star Wars: Republic Commando*, and *Alien: Isolation* have all employed “ghost ship” settings to oppressively eerie effect <!--more-->, but the thrill of exploring a dodgy vessel light-years away from the nearest reinforcements has not been widely adapted for the board game space.
 Until now!

 With Derelict, I set out to draw on the cosmic creepiness of *Dead Space* while also emphasizing the collaboration of